MyersResearchGroup/iBioSim/README.md

 6. [Clone](https://help.github.com/articles/cloning-a-repository/) the iBioSim and SBOLDesigner GitHub repositories to your machine

 ## Installing iBioSim
 1. SBOLDesigner (https://github.com/SynBioDex/SBOLDesigner) project (e.g. ```git clone https://github.com/SynBioDex/SBOLDesigner.git```) in a location of your preference.
-2. Go to the directory where the SBOLDesigner is checked out and perform ```mvn clean install```.
+Go to the directory where the SBOLDesigner is checked out and perform ```mvn clean install```.
 This will build SBOLDesigner and install it into your local repository, which is used as a dependency in iBioSim.
-3. In a directory outside SBOLDesigner, clone the iBioSim (https://github.com/MyersResearchGroup/iBioSim.git) project (e.g. ```git clone https://github.com/MyersResearchGroup/iBioSim.git```).
+3. In a directory outside SBOLDesigner, clone the LEMA project (https://github.com/MyersResearchGroup/LEMA).
+Go to the directory where LEMA is checked out, and inside LEMA/verification, perform ```mvn clean install```.
-4. Now, go to the directory where the iBioSim is checked out and perform ```mvn clean install```.
+3. Clone the iBioSim (https://github.com/MyersResearchGroup/iBioSim.git) project (e.g. ```git clone https://github.com/MyersResearchGroup/iBioSim.git```) to a location of your preference.
+Go to the directory where the iBioSim is checked out and perform ```mvn clean install```.
 This will install the local non-Maven dependencies into your local repository and then build iBioSim.
 (NOTE: if you do not want to generate javadocs, use the flag ```-Dmaven.javadoc.skip=true```).

 ## Running iBioSim
 1. Build an executable jar for iBioSim by running ```mvn clean install``` on the project root.